-The Supplemental Defined Contribution Plan (SDC Plan) accepts employer contributions in behalf of certain designated employees.
-Employer contributions are fully vested and there is no provision for employee contributions.
-There were no participants, assets or employer contributions to the SDC Plan for the years ended June 30, 2020 and 2019.
+The Supplemental Defined Contribution Plan (SDC Plan) accepts employer contributions on behalf of certain designated employees.
+Employer contributions are fully vested, and there is no provision for employee contributions.
+There were no participants, assets or employer contributions to the SDC Plan for the years ended June 30, 2021 and 2020.